lars-quaedvlieg/Predator-Prey-Unity-MLAgents/README.md

 In order to train an agent, you need to [build](https://docs.unity3d.com/Manual/BuildSettings.html) a scene and then train the agents in the scene with a set configuration.
 The configurations for training with self-play can be found in the "Predator-Prey/config" subfolder.
 For more information about the specific configurations, you can read about it [here](https://unity-technologies.github.io/ml-agents/Training-Configuration-File/).
+For an example of how to set up a project with ML-Agents from scratch, [this link](https://unity-technologies.github.io/ml-agents/Getting-Started/) provides a great tutorial.
 Afterwards, you can use Python to train the agents in the following way:

 1) Navigate to the "Predator-Prey" folder in your command line.
 2) Activate your Python environment
-3) run ```mlagents-learn CONFIG_PATH --env=BUILT_SCENE_PATH --run-id=ANY_RUN_IDENTIFIER --no-graphics``` (you can add "--resume" if you wish to continue training from a previous checkpoint.
+3) Run ```mlagents-learn CONFIG_PATH --env=BUILT_SCENE_PATH --run-id=ANY_RUN_IDENTIFIER --no-graphics``` (you can add "--resume" if you wish to continue training from a previous checkpoint.
 4) Enjoy :)

 In order to track your training progress, you can run tensorboard in the same directory in the following way:

 1) Navigate to the "Predator-Prey" folder in your command line.
 2) Activate your Python environment
-3) run ```tensorboard --logdir results``` and open the webpage
+3) Run ```tensorboard --logdir results``` and open the webpage
 4) Enjoy even more :)

 For inference, you can use the "inference" scene in Unity, which will write logs to the "Predator-Prey/inference_logs" folder.
 This folder also contains a file called
 "experiments.ipynb", which can be used to generate quantitative results from the generated logs.
+Qualitative results can be obtained by running the scenes in the Unity editor after dragging the parameters of the models onto the respective agent objects.